Ed Wood: Orgy of the Dead

-Wood's 1965 transitional film Orgy of the Dead (originally titled Nudie Ghoulies) combined the horror and grindhouse skin-flick genres.
+Wood's 1965 transitional film Orgy of the Dead (originally titled Nudie Ghoulies) combined the horror and sexploitation genres.
 Wood handled various production details while Stephen C. Apostolof directed under the pseudonym A. C. Stephen.
 The film begins with a recreation of the opening scene from Night of the Ghouls.
 Criswell, wearing one of Lugosi's old capes, rises from his coffin to deliver an introduction taken almost word-for-word from the previous film.
 Set in a misty graveyard, the Lord of the Dead (Criswell) and his sexy consort, the Black Ghoul (a Vampira look-alike), preside over a series of macabre performances by topless dancers from beyond the grave (recruited by Wood from local strip clubs).
-The film also features a Wolf Man and a Mummy.
 Together, Wood and Apostolof went on to make a string of sexploitation films up to 1977.
 Wood co-wrote the screenplays with Apostolof and occasionally even acted in some of the films.

 In 1969, Wood appeared in The Photographer (a.k.a.
 Love Feast or Pretty Models All in a Row), the first of two films produced by a Marine buddy, Joseph F. Robertson, with Wood portraying a photographer using his position to engage in sexual antics with his models.

 Wood had a smaller role in Robertson's second film, Mrs. Stone's Thing (1970), as a transvestite who spends his time at a party trying on lingerie in a bedroom.

 In 1969, Wood adapted his own novel Mama's Diary written under the pseudonym Dick Trent into Operation Red Light for Jacques Descent Production.
 Over half the footage was destroyed in a film-processing accident and the film is considered lost.

 Venus Flytrap (1970) aka The Revenge of Dr. X, a US/Japanese co-production, was based on an unproduced Ed Wood screenplay from the 1950s.
 The film was produced and directed by Sci-Fi pulp writer Norman Earl Thomson.
 The film involves a mad scientist who uses lightning to transform plants into man-eating monsters.
 Wood did not participate in the actual making of the movie.